by Jodie Renner, fiction editor and author of writing guides

 ~ Delete (or revise) chapters that don’t have enough tension and change, that don’t drive the story forward.
 Add any essential bits to other chapters.
 (Save deleted stuff on another file.)
 Or condense two chapters and combine them into one.

 ~ Delete or condense scenes that don’t have enough tension or change, or add much to the plot or characterization.
-Condense parts where scenes drag, eliminating the boring bits.
+Condense transitions scenes or parts where scenes drag, eliminating the boring bits.
 (Take out the parts that readers skip over.)
 See my article “Every Scene Needs Conflict and a Change" or Chapter 4 of my book, Writing a Killer Thriller.

 ~ Take out any weak links, remnants from earlier versions, stuff that just doesn’t fit there anymore (if it ever did).